plone/training/mastering_plone/dexterity.rst

 * Both Dexterity and Archetypes have a default view for content types.
 * Browser Views provide custom views.
-* You can generate views for content types in the browser without programming (using the :py:mod:`plone.app.mosaic` Add-on).
+* You can generate views for content types in the browser without programming (using the :mod:`plone.app.mosaic` Add-on).
 * Display Forms.